Molx32/websec/README.md

 Then modules must be unselectioned in order to focus on unfiltered requests.

 #### Second scan
+Run a second scan that by configuring :
+- Exclusion of previously identified filtered requests
-This time, configure _ReDownloader parser options_ to make the extension fetch the file after it is uploaded.
+- _ReDownloader parser options_ to make the extension fetch the file after it is uploaded.
 It will allow the extension to report any successful injection to the dashboard.

 ### Race conditions
 ### Server-side request forge (SSRF)